Liraglutide and Cardiovascular Outcomes in Type 2 Diabetes

 Source: View publication →

-In patients with type 2 diabetes and high cardiovascular risk, the GLP-1 receptor agonist liraglutide significantly reduced the risk of the composite primary outcome of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke compared to placebo.
+In patients with type 2 diabetes and high cardiovascular risk, the GLP-1 receptor agonist liraglutide significantly reduced the risk of major adverse cardiovascular events and all-cause mortality compared to placebo.

 Key Findings